Skip to Content

 Adding leave payout to final pay

-When you open the pay item editor for a terminated employee’s final pay:
+When you open the pay item editor for an employee’s final pay:

 1. The pay item shows a Final Pay badge

-2. Scroll to the STP section and ensure Final pay for this employee is ticked
+2. Ensure Final pay for this employee is ticked

 Troubleshooting